Have you always considered dabbling in the long-range hunting scenario?

 Long-Range Hunting Explained

 Long-range hunting is a practice where both seasoned and novice hunters do with a large caliber rifle and a precise hand-loaded cartridge from several hundred yards away.
+Because of the long-distance and countless other factors involved, long-range hunting usually consists of shooting big game.

 The distance to cover is so significant that the shooter needs to calculate various ballistic factors, including wind, gravity, and much more.
 When a shooter is shooting at point-blank ranges, they do not need to worry about wind accuracy and the target as there are higher chances of the bullet hitting if a perfect shot is aimed.